 Fans first got a taste of Teni’s “Uyo Meyo” when she freestyled the track’s chorus in a viral video she posted on her Twitter account back in July.
-Like much of the contextual spontaneity that often inspires Teni’s viral videos, the recent completion of her University education put her in the celebratory spirits that birthed her new single.
-But while it took Teni nearly four months to release a full track to commemorate that Twitter moment, the result of that serendipitous moment is just as moving.
+Like much of the contextual spontaneity that often inspires Teni’s viral videos, the recent completion of her University education put her in the celebratory spirits.
+But while it took Teni nearly four months to release a full track to commemorate that Twitter video, the result of that serendipitous moment is just as moving.

 I DID IT!!!
 I GRADUATED.
 I had to sing in my Ondo dialect.
 Because When I'm happy for other people, I too shall celebrate.
 I DID IT. pic.twitter.com/kYePSw4rz6